grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

   # The maximum size of (uncompressed) buffered and unacknowledged produced
   # records sent to Kafka.
 The produce request fails once this limit is reached.
-  # 0 to disable the limit.
+  # This limit is per Kafka client.
+0 to disable the limit.
   # CLI flag: -ingest-storage.kafka.producer-max-buffered-bytes
   [producer_max_buffered_bytes: <int> | default = 1073741824]